stevelorenz/comnetsemu/README.md

 ### File Catalog

+To keep the VM size small, the Vagrantfile and test_containers contain only MINIMAL dependencies to bootstrap the VM and able to run all built-in examples.
+Dependencies of specific applications (e.g. Python packages like numpy, scipy etc.) should be installed by the script or instructions provided in the corresponded application folder.
+Therefore, the user need to install them only if she or he wants to run that application.

 -   [app](./app/): All application programs are classified in this directory.
 Each subdirectory contains a brief introduction, source codes, Dockerfiles for internal containers and utility scripts of the application.

 -   [comnetsemu](./comnetsemu/): Source codes of ComNetsEmu's Python package.

 -   [examples](./examples/): Example programs for functionalities of the ComNetsEmu emulator.

 -   [patch](./patch/): Patches for external dependencies that are installed from source via [installer](./util/install.sh).

 -   [test_containers](./test_containers/): Contains Dockerfiles and dependency files for external Docker containers (Docker host).

 -   [utils](./util/): Utility and helper scripts.

 -   [Vagrantfile](./Vagrantfile): Vagrant file to setup development/experiment VM environment.

 ### Development Guide and API Documentation